Questions and Answers

 If a male and a female of the same weight consumed the same amount of alcohol, the female will have a higher blood alcohol concentration when compared to her male counterpart.
 This is because females generally have about 20 per cent more body fat than males and alcohol is not fat-soluble.

-- What happens if I am found to be driving with a blood alcohol concentration between .05 and .08?
+- What happens if I am found to be driving with a blood alcohol concentration between .05 and .079, or fail a drug screening test?

-If you are operating a motorized vehicle with a blood alcohol concentration between .05 and .08 or fail a physical coordination test or drug recognition evaluation, you are subject to an immediate Tiered Administrative Licence Suspension.
+If you are operating a motorized vehicle with a blood alcohol concentration between .05 and .079 or fail a drug screening test, physical coordination test or drug recognition evaluation, you are subject to an immediate Tiered Administrative Licence Suspension.
 Tiered Administrative Licence Suspensions are progressively longer suspensions ranging from 72 hours to 60 days depending on how many previous suspensions you have received within a 10-year period:

 - 72-hour driver’s licence suspension for a first occurrence